Marketing (MRKT)

 The U.S. economy is now dominated by the retail and services sectors.
 Moreover, understanding and strategically managing customer service is now becoming a critical determinant of business success or failure.
 Yet, most business school courses have traditionally focused on the manufacturing sector of the economy.
 This focuses on the marketing of service or retail businesses involving methods, strategies, and analytical tools that are distinct from those used in other areas of business.
 At the same time, the successful marketing of services and the delivery of excellent service are critical elements in the achievement of customer satisfaction and thus the long-term success for virtually all organizations.
 The purpose of this course is to provide students with an understanding and appreciation of retail and services marketing as separate and distinct areas of marketing thought and practice, their critical roles in contemporary competitive markets, and the tools and strategies necessary for managing successful enterprises in these areas.
 This course is designed for students who anticipate working in retail or service businesses, or who wish to better understand how these forms of businesses are managed.
 The course will discuss an overarching philosophy that stresses the importance of the integration of the marketing, analytics, human resources, and operations functions within the service and retail systems.
 Prerequisites: BCOR 3510 and MRKT 3513 or MRKT 3516 or MRKT 4517 or MRKT 4527.
 This is a COIN Pathway Elective course and an MA Pathway Elective course.

 The course focuses on creating and estimating analytical models for acquiring customer insights.
-Students will understand how to uncover customer preferences using regression models, multinomial logit models, discrete choice models, conjoint analysis, preference mapping, and TURF analysis.
-Students will identify market segments using agglomerative and k-means clustering procedures as well as finite mixture models, and describe segments using t tests and analysis of variance models.
-The course further includes optimization analyses informing pricing strategies and decisions.
+Students will understand how to uncover customer preferences using linear regression models, multinomial regression models, and conditional logit models.
+Students will identify segments using agglomerative and k-means clustering procedures and finite mixture models, and find differences among segments using multiple correspondence analysis, t tests, and analysis of variance models.
 Students will learn to communicate results, strategic insights, and recommendations, in both oral and written form.
 Prerequisites: BCOR 3510 and MRKT 3512.
-This is the MA Pathway Foundation course and a COIN Pathway Elective course.

 MRKT 4521 Adaptive Media and Analytics (4 semester hours)